Bri-gid/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the addition of 128 with the value stored in the variable TRUEKNOWLEDGE
+prints the result of POWER divided by DIVIDE